mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 * We made the following improvements to [Portfolio Management](/developerportal/portfolio-management/):
   * On the **Archived** page, you can now export and filter the archived initiatives.
   * We have extended the existing filters for initiatives.
-  * We added several new fields to the Excel file that you get after exporting initiatives.
-  * We added a new field **Location** to every initiative, which shows where the department of the requester is located.
+  * We added a new field **Location** to initiatives, which shows where the department of the requester is located.
+Now you can also see this field in the Excel file when you export initiatives.

 ### March 21